andresteingress/andresteingress.github.io/_posts/2014-08-31-android-dependency-injection.md

 }
 ```

-View dependecy injection is a way to get rid of clue code that is needed to link instance variables with resources from the layout, and to speed up development.
+View dependecy injection is a way to get rid of glue code that is needed to link instance variables with resources from the layout, and to speed up development.
 One library that is determined to be used exactly for this case is [Butterknife](http://jakewharton.github.io/butterknife/).
 It comes with annotations that can be used to inject views, but also to annotated methods which at compile-time are transformed to listener instances.

 But let's first of all have a look at view injection.
 Actually, it is pretty simple, the annotation to use is `@InjectView`.
 It needs a single annotation parameter which is the resource ID of the targeted view: